 SUSE is the largest independent open source company.

-We are now in the process of finalizing this independence also on the technical level.
+We are finalizing this independence also on the technical level.

 The Community Accounts (a.k.a.
-Bugzilla Accounts) are now moving from a system provided by our former mother company back to SUSE to our Nuremberg data center.
+Bugzilla Accounts) were moved back to SUSE to a new system in our Nuremberg data center.

 |2020-05-11||Migration Tool||idp-migrate.opensuse.org||use old Login|